 Graduate-level courses (5101 and higher) may not be taken under the pass/fail option.
 Additionally, graduate courses cannot be retaken to improve a low grade on the first attempt.
 All grades received are calculated into the graduate grade point average.

-In the Social Work Program, if a student earns a B- or below no course credit will be given and the course will need to be retaken.
+In the Department of Social Work, if a student earns a B- or below no course credit will be given and the course will need to be retaken.